-After hashing out my feelings about whether rubber or linoleum blocks are superior for block printing, I decided to go searching for some inspiration.
+After writing my epic post on block printing, I decided to go searching for some inspiration.
 Some block printing ideas to keep us all inspired and moving forward in our quest for block printing perfection.
 Or maybe just because it’s fun to see what other people make with the art materials we adore.

 William H. Hays, Moonlight Lead